Morozov Blog

 2. Breaking Dependencies with Mocks and Feature Flags

 Mocks are our best friends here. 🐍 By simulating functionality that's not yet available, different teams can develop in parallel without being blocked by other teams.
-This is a bit like a play rehearsal—you use stand-ins until the actual actors arrive.
+For example, the overlay team can mock getAdBadgeData() to return test ad metadata, while the data integration team can simulate the showOverlay() method to test their timing logic.
+This is a bit like a play rehearsal-you use stand-ins until the actual actors arrive.

 Feature flags also play a crucial role.
-They let us safely roll out features in controlled phases and run A/B tests—and if things go sideways, we can easily turn them off.
+They let us safely roll out ad badge features in controlled phases-maybe starting with specific ad types only, then expanding to all sponsored content.
+And if things go sideways with the new badge positioning, we can easily turn them off.
 Nothing to see here, folks! 🚦

 3. Parallel Development with a Focus on Quality

-With contracts and mocks in place, teams can work in parallel—a huge time-saver.
-Quality is maintained through comprehensive unit and integration tests that ensure everything behaves as expected.
-Feature flags help incrementally release new code, minimizing risk.
-Think of it as dipping a toe in the pool before diving in—safer, smarter, and definitely less shocking! 🏊
+With contracts, feature flags and mocks in place, teams can work in parallel-a huge time-saver.
+The data integration team writes unit tests for ad metadata handling using mocked overlay methods, while the overlay team tests badge rendering with mocked ad data.
+Quality is maintained through comprehensive integration tests that validate the actual contract between teams-ensuring getAdBadgeData() returns the expected format and adMetadataReady events trigger proper overlay positioning.
+Feature flags help incrementally release ad badge features, minimizing risk.
+Think of it as dipping a toe in the pool before diving in-safer, smarter, and definitely less shocking! 🏊

 Enter contract-first development:

 The beauty of this approach?
-All teams work concurrently, speeding up development and improving quality.
+All teams work concurrently on the same feature, dramatically shortening the implementation cycle.
 Win-win! 🏆

 Drawbacks of Contract-First Approach